directdemocracy-vote/www/white_paper.md

 *S* determines if *A* is allowed to vote to *R*.
 *A* is allowed to vote to *R* if they are endorsed by *J* and are located in the area of *R*.
 Also, *A* should not be in the process of voting in another station, e.g., there should not be any *ballot* message for *A* and *R* published by another station.
-Moreover, *A* should be endorsed by the app (integrity check) and the app should be endorsed by *J*.
 If *A* is allowed to vote, the station publishes a *ballot* message containing the encrypted vote *V<sup>A</sup>* blindly signed by *B* and informs *A* about it.

 #### Vote